What is landscape and why is it important?

 Ecological significance

 Landscapes play a key role in supporting biodiversity.
-They are home to numerous species of plants and animals.
-For example, the preservation of the natural landscapes of Polissya helps maintain populations of rare bird species.
+They are home to countless species of plants and animals.
+For example, the preservation of the natural landscapes of Polissia helps maintain populations of rare bird species.

 Social and cultural significance